 Data can be one of your greatest assets in growing and maintaining your business.
 It can help you bring in new leads as well as follow up with existing customers.
 Sales volume can increase while existing customers can be happy about special offers that have been given to them by mail or email.
-With all of these advantages to having data, there is a cost and a responsibility to maintaining data hygiene.
+With all of the advantages of having data, there is a cost and a responsibility to maintain data hygiene.

-Every year there are millions of Americans that move their place of residence and/or business.
+Every year millions of Americans move their place of residence and business.
 It is no surprise their old addresses will remain in consumer and business databases.
 As a result, mailings will continue to go to old addresses and won’t be seen by your lead.
 Most mailings will be undeliverable because of incorrect addresses, which translates to missed opportunities in sales, and money spent.

-By having your data updated with the NCOA (National Change of Address) the percentage of records that are undeliverable will be reduced allowing your direct marketing campaigns to be more cost efficient.
-Thousands of dollars can be saved and valuable leads can be retained by implementing this into your data hygiene process.
+By having your data updated with the NCOA (National Change of Address) the percentage of undeliverable records will be reduced allowing your direct marketing campaigns to be more cost efficient.
+You can save thousands of dollars and retain valuable leads by implementing NCOA into your data hygiene process.

 Duplicates will sometimes occur in your database.
 Make sure to remove them so that you are not paying for multiple mail pieces and postage to reach a single lead.

 The DNC or National Do Not Call Registry gives people a choice about whether to receive telemarketing calls at home.
-By implementing this into your database your telemarketing process will run more smoothly and you won’t have to waste time with those who do not want to be contacted.
+By implementing this into your database, your telemarketing process will run more smoothly, and you’ll comply with federal law.

 Like the DNC, the “Pander” file is a list of people that have asked to not receive direct mail advertising.
 Although this service is optional, running your file against this list will save valuable marketing dollars